quaja-abu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello => this command is used to add -rwxr-x-wx permission for the file hello"

 chmod --reference=olleh hello => this command is used to sets the mode of the file hello the same as olleh

+find ./ -type d -exec chmod 711 {} \; => this commad is used to add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed